 Local Association Officer: Local Association officers coordinate events and programs to encourage alumni engagement in their respective hometowns.
 Each city (link to LA page) has their own personality so events vary based on locality.
 Serve on your Local Association officer board (2-year term) or simply offer to host an event in your area.
 If you are interested in starting a Local Association in your city, please email firstname.lastname@example.org.

-Other: If you’re uncertain about how you would like to be involved with The Association, the staff in the Office of University Relations - Alumni and Parents can help.
+Other: If you’re uncertain about how you would like to be involved with The Association, the staff in the Office of Alumni and Parent Relations can help.